This guide will show you the exact wedding ceremony order for your wedding.

 If you’ve hired a photographer, have him or her gather up your entire group of family and friends and pose for one big group shot.
-It’s chaotic but it’s fun and it should net you a nice photo of everyone that is sharing in your day.
+It’s chaotic but it’s fun and it should net you a nice photo of everyone that came to celebrate your day.

-Your only chance to get this photo is right after the ceremony.
+Often your only chance to get a group photo is immediately after the ceremony.
 If you wait more than 2 minutes after the ceremony, people will scatter and you’ll never get them all together again.

 Alcohol Group Shot

 Seriously, I’m guessing by now the bar is open.
+(If your ceremony was in a church, have someone waiting out on the steps of the church pouring shots for the group.
+Do the shot there at the church steps.)
 Get everyone in attendance to stand together with a shot in hand.

-This should be planned in advance.
+This has to be planned in advance.
 Have the bartender pour all the shots waiting as each guest grabs a glass.